Overview

 Midpen's work to protect and enhance coastal grasslands supports the management and recovery of endangered, threatened and special-status species that need grassland habitat, like the San Francisco garter snake, American badger, California red-legged frog and burrowing owl.

-Historic Red Barn
+Historic Red and White Barns

 Agricultural roots run deep on the Coastside.
 When Midpen’s boundaries expanded in 2004 to include the San Mateo County Coast, we committed to protecting that heritage.

-This historic barn, originally built around 1900 by the Weeks family, has greeted travelers on Highway 84 for more than a century.
+This historic red barn, originally built around 1900 by the Weeks family, has greeted travelers on Highway 84 for more than a century.
 Today, it is a visual gateway to the rural Coastside.
 It requires care to keep it standing strong against the elements.
 The barn hosts the only known pallid bat maternity roost on the Peninsula, and Townsend’s big-eared bats – both species of special concern.

-Tips for Hiking among Grazing Cattle
+Tips for Recreating among Grazing Cattle

 La Honda Creek is one of only two Midpen preserves where visitors recreate among grazing cattle.
 Use common sense and remember the following safety tips: